-As parents, we’re all concerned about the benefits and dangers of mobile phones and digital media.
-We look for answers everywhere.
-The digital revolution bombards parents with new concepts and ways to communicate which we want our kids to be part of, but we do not want to see them absorbed by the technological world.
-There are new ways of communicating and this is changing every part of our lives and society.
-Sometimes it’s too difficult to address all the consequences, but there are a few things we can manage and address.
+As parents, we’re all concerned about the benefits and dangers of mobile phones and social media.
+We scour the internet, articles and books for answers.
+The digital revolution confronts parents with new concepts and ways to communicate- which we want our kids to be a part of, but we do not want to see them absorbed by the technological world.
+There are new ways of communicating and interacting with friends which is changing every part of our lives and society, Sometimes it’s too difficult to address and prevent all the consequences, however, there are a few things we can mitigate and manage.

 First, you need to know the effects on your child’s health:

-Teen Tendonitis: Teenagers are totally addicted to texting.
+Teen Tendonitis: Teenagers are completely addicted to texting.
 Excessive messaging can lead to Teen Tendonitis (TTT) which can cause pain in the hands, back and neck due to poor posture.
-It can also lead to impaired vision and even arthritis down the line
+It can also lead to impaired vision and even arthritis further down the line.

 Stress: Having a mobile phone will tempt your teen to spend all day talking or texting instead of doing anything productive.
-Studies have proven that teens who spend too much of their time on their mobiles are more prone to stress and fatigue.
-It can also lead to psychological disorders in some cases
+Studies have proven that teens who spend too much time on their mobile phones are more prone to stress and fatigue.
+It can also lead to psychological disorders in some cases.

-Sleep Loss: Most teens keep their mobiles nearby while sleeping to respond to texts and calls.
+Sleep Loss: Most teens keep their mobiles nearby when sleeping to respond to texts and calls.
 They feel pressurised to remain reachable around the clock.
 It leads to sleep interruption and disruption.
-Teens also become irritable when they’re sleep deprived
+Which results in an irritable sleep deprived teen.

-Accidents: Teens are more likely than adults to respond to calls and texts while driving or riding.
+Accidents: Teens are more likely than adults to respond to calls and texts when driving or riding.
 They talk and text on the phone without realising it can cost them their and/or other people’s lives.

 Make a plan

 You need to teach your teens about mobile phone safety and how to use them responsibly.
 They also need to have agreed boundaries for mobile phone usage.
 Here are some ways to avoid negative effects of mobiles on teenagers: